jeanfs/shoe-store/README.md

 # ShoeStore

-This is a playground that uses a websocket to get notifications about the latest sales of a shoe store.
-A notifications stack was made to give real time updates to the users.
+This is a playground that uses a WebSocket to get notifications about the latest sales of a shoe store.
+A notifications stack was made to give real-time updates to the users.

 ## NX

 This project was created using [Nx](https://nx.dev).
 An incredible tool that helps to create and escalate single or big applications.
-This is a React Standalone app, but it can easily turn into a monorepo if necessary.
+This is a React Standalone app, but it can easily turn into a mono repo if necessary.

 ## Installing everything

 Okay, let's get the party started.

+First of all, you shall clone this repository, or download a .ZIP copy of it.

+`git clone git@github.com:jeanfs/shoe-store.git`

-Please make sure to run the below commands on that order (I'll explain what they do in a bit).
+Please make sure to run the below commands in that order.

 | Command            | Why?                                                                                                  |
 | ------------------ | ----------------------------------------------------------------------------------------------------- |